matematika

 parallelogram

--if two opposite sides in a quadrangle are parallel and equal, then this quadrangle is a parallelogram
+— if two opposite sides in a quadrangle are parallel and equal, then this quadrangle is a parallelogram;

-The following statement is valid: If a parallelogram is a rectangle, then its diagonals are equal in length Vice versa, if the diagonals of a parallelogram are equal in length, then this parallelogram is a rectangle.
+Vice versa, if the diagonals of a parallelogram are equal in length, then this parallelogram is a rectangle.

-A square may be considered as rectangle which has contiguous sides equal in length, or a rhomb that has right angle.
-Therefore, a square has all the characteristics of a rectangle and a rhomb.
+A square may be considered as rectangle which has equal adjacent sides, or a rhombus with a right angle.

-Parallelogram formulae
+Parallelogram formulas

 Perimeter of a parallelogram: